winitzki/scall/tutorial/programming_dhall.md

 In Haskell, one could define a type constructor as `type AAInt a = (a, a, Int)`.
 The analogous type constructor in Scala looks like `type AAint[A] = (A, A, Int)`.
-To encode this type constructor in Dhall, one writes an explicit function taking a parameter `a` of type `Type` and returning another type.
+To encode this type constructor in Dhall, one writes an explicit function taking a parameter of type `Type` and returning another type.

 Because Dhall does not have nameless tuples, we will use a record with field names `_1`, `_2`, and `_3` to represent a tuple with three parts: